guygreenleaf/guygreenleaf/README.md

     - 🕸️ Anything to do with the web
     - 👓 Interesting C++ projects
     - 🛠 DIY Raspberry Pi Projects
-- 💬 Ask me about Python, C++, db architecture, and JavaScript!
+- 💬 Ask me about C#, SQL Server, and Next!

 <p align="center">